Day 1

 Miyajima

-This morning offers free time until departure for Miyajima, a serene island nestled in the Seto Inland Sea.
-Following the extended train journey, it's time to settle into the ryokan, a quintessential Japanese inn, and unwind by immersing oneself in the soothing waters of the natural hot spring.
+The morning offers free time until your departure for Miyajima, a serene island nestled in the Seto Inland Sea.
+Following the extended train journey, it's time to settle into the ryokan, a quintessential Japanese inn, and unwind by immersing yourself in the soothing waters of the natural hot spring.

 Day 9